 Education, Family and Child Services

 In the UK, the law states that full-time education is compulsory for all children between the ages of 5 and 16.
 In England there is an expectation that children will remain in education, employment or training until the age of 18.
-You will need to apply for a place for each child, use the registration process do not contact schools direct.
+You will need to apply for a place for each child using the registration process.
+Do not contact schools directly.

 It is your responsibility to arrange for your child(ren) to get to school.
 School transport is separate from school admissions.
 If you are offered a place in a school, it does not mean you will be eligible for free transport; some children are eligible for free transport to take them to school, and some are not.
-The best way to find out if you are eligible for free transport is to apply.
+Please do not assume that if you move house - or if your child moves school - that your child will start to receive free school transport (or continue receiving free transport if they already have it).
+The rules around who does or does not qualify for free school transport are complex and the best way to find out if you are eligible for free transport is to apply.

 If you require assistance with applying for a school place, please email schooladmissions@lincolnshire.gov.uk